 Similar to low lipase levels, elevated lipase level is also one of the major health problems for dogs.
-High levels of lipase could be an indication of one of the many dog health problems.
-The most common health problems are the gastrointestinal diseases like gastritis, bowel obstruction, peritonitis, visceral manipulation, neoplasia, hepatic diseases, etc. Several types of medications and acute pancreatitis in dogs are also some of the reasons that might elevate the lipase levels.
-When a dog is suffering with high lipase levels, he might show some signs and symptoms like vomiting, diarrhea, abdominal pain, kidney diseases (and failure in worst cases), nausea, loss of appetite, lethargy, abdominal pain, etc. When a dog owner finds a set or one of the aforementioned symptoms in the dogs; he/she should take the dog to a professional veterinarian for proper diagnosis.
+High levels of lipase could be an indication of the following: gastritis, bowel obstruction, peritonitis, visceral manipulation, neoplasia, hepatic diseases, etc. Several types of medications and acute pancreatitis in dogs are also some of the reasons that might elevate the lipase levels.
+When a dog is suffering from high lipase levels, symptoms seen can be vomiting, diarrhea, abdominal pain, kidney disease (and failure in worst cases), nausea, loss of appetite, lethargy, abdominal pain.
+If a dog owner finds a set or one of the aforementioned symptoms in the dogs; they should take the dog to a professional veterinarian for proper diagnosis.

 The path of treatment for abnormal lipase levels in dogs is determined by the signs and symptoms observed and the fluctuations of lipase enzymes.
 Common treatments for such conditions include lipase supplements, crate rest/confinement, fluid therapy, antibacterial medications, vitamin supplements, and significant dietary changes.